anaarezo/quick-search-challenge/README.md

 - Could make an accessible layout focused on WCAG if it was the project.
 - Isolate environment variables, such as API URL using env.
 - Isolate the rendering of the `<li>` component from the list into a new render component.
 Making the render component smaller, easier to test and maintain.
-- Avoiding nested ternaries, because is not a good practice to maintenance.
+- Avoid nested ternaries, because is not a good practice and it makes the code harder to maintain.

 ## Author